 Later, they used money exchangers to deposit the money into bank accounts in Mexico.
-Legal requirements regarding the origin of funds were not the same level as current standards.
+Legal requirements regarding the origin of funds were not at the same level as current standards.
 Later, the money was returned to Wachovia's U.S. accounts, and the bank could not control the source of these funds.
 In addition, drug cartels have used Wachovia's mass cash service to send the banknotes back to the United States.

 Someone who made this incident aware, Martin Woods, realized that his employer helped launder the drug trade profits in Mexico.
 Woods, who joined Wachovia Bank as a money laundering reporting officer in 2005, made his first severe warnings during the 2006 Lebanon war following reports that Hezbollah was using Wachovia accounts.
 However, surprisingly, he received condemnation for his attempts to freeze suspicious accounts.
 That year also identified "a series of suspicious transactions" related to Mexican exchange offices.